Horde-Of-Greg/Elsa/README.md

 # Get the bot running

 1. Clone the repo
+2. Set up a PG DB the bot can use
-2. Copy the config templates to their respective files
+3. Copy the config templates to their respective files

 ### Bash: